apache/apisix-website/website/blog/2022/05/19/weekly-report-0519.md

 - [support hook response body for ext-plugin](https://github.com/apache/apisix/pull/6968)（Contributor: [soulbird](https://github.com/soulbird)）

-In the TiDB Hackathon 2021, the APISIX team (team leader: Chao Zhang, team members: Zeping Bai, Zhengsong Tu, Jinghan Chen) presented the ability of TiDB to interface with Apache APISIX to implement a universal configuration center.
-In this article, we will bring you some stories behind the project and the future outlook, if you are interested in the project, please feel free to participate in the project.
+The Apache APISIX project website and the Github issue have accumulated a wealth of documentation and experience, so if you encounter problems, you can read the documentation, search the issue with keywords, or participate in the discussion on the issue to put forward your own ideas and practical experience.